Prioritize...

 Explore Further...

-Meteorologists "correct" the station pressure to sea level by estimating the weight of an imaginary column of air that extends from station (in this case Denver, Colorado) to sea level.
+Meteorologists "correct" the station pressure to sea level by estimating the weight of an imaginary column of air that extends from the station to sea level.
 The surface temperature at the location is used to compute a representative density of the imaginary column, which when combined with the station altitude is then converted to a column weight.
 In turn, this estimated weight of the imaginary air column converted into a pressure adjustment that gets added to the observed station pressure.
 This results in the adjusted sea-level pressure that you see displayed on the station model.
-Check out a visual representation of the adjustment process in this schematic.
+This schematic of the adjustment process may help you visualize how it's done.